Livestock Manure Fuel Briquetter - The BioBeast

 The Project

 She was able to test the idea out with the support of a Farmer Grant project funded by the Northeast Sustainable Agriculture Research and Education Program (SARE).
-Belforti received a SARE Farmer Grant last year to design and construct a hydraulic press to form fuel briquettes from livestock manure and to test them.
+Belforti received a SARE Farmer Grant (FNE17-862) last year to design and construct a hydraulic press to form fuel briquettes from livestock manure and to test them.

 Belforti worked closely with a local welder, Steve Lonsky, and also with technical advisor Chris Callahan, at UVM Extension to develop the press prototype that cost less than $2,400.
 She then tested different ratios of fresh manure, bedding (straw and wood shavings), and water to come up with a recipe that would press and dry efficiently and have reasonable density.
 Briquettes were analyzed for quality and heat value.
 Compared to cordwood, livestock manure pressed briquettes rated well for BTUs per pound; however, ash content was higher than cord wood or wood pellets.